kaycebasques/kayce.basqu.es/src/essays/sabbatical.md

 my enjoyment of variety.
 The risk of course is that I start a bunch of different projects and don't finish any of them.
-I also have some goals that are essentially habits that I want to build, such as calling friends/family every week/month, meditating every day, etc.
+I also have some goals that are essentially habits that I want to build, such as calling family every week, meditating every day, etc.

 Although I don't have a single project, I do have a single overarching theme, however:
 [joie de vivre](https://en.wikipedia.org/wiki/Joie_de_vivre).